Light in complex nanostructures

 - Xiaorun ZANG (PhD student, now at Tampere University of Technology, Finland)

-Please contact us directly for further details.
-We also welcome spontaneous applications for post-doctoral positions, PhD positions and internships.
+We welcome applications for post-doctoral positions, PhD positions and internships mainly on two topics:

 MAN (Modal Analysis of Nanoresonators)